JupiterOne-Archives/docs-old/docs/integrations/aws/index.md

 | `Domain` **HAS** `aws_route53_zone` _See Note 2_           |
 | `aws_vpc` **CONNECTS** `aws_vpc` (VPC Peering Connections) |

+!!! note

-\*\*Note 1: This is mapped automatically only when the IAM user has an `Email` tag, or the `username` of the IAM User is an email that matches that of a Person entity in the graph.
+    1. This is mapped automatically only when the IAM user has an `Email` tag, or the `username` of the IAM User is an email that matches that of a `Person` entity in the graph.

-\*\*Note 2: `Domain` entities include domains registered on AWS Route53 (i.e.
+    2. `Domain` entities include domains registered on AWS Route53 (i.e.
        `aws_route53_domain`) and those registered outside of AWS and added into JupiterOne separately (e.g. a domain registered on GoDaddy).

 ### Advanced mappings